inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 I'm not under e alkafluence of inkahol at some inkle peep I am.
-It's just e drunker I sit here e longer I get.
-Logic is a pretty flower at smls bad.
+It's just e drunker I sit here e longer I get. ogic is a pretty flower at smls bad.